civilservicelgbt/civilservicelgbt.github.io/_events/20200623-mr-motivator-pride-on.md

 ## How do I join?

 There is no need to register, simply head over to our Facebook page at 11:00 on 23th June to join the watch party, and watch the video.

+OR join our YouTube Premiere, be sure to set your reminder now:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ycbvmDzZwjE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Can't make this date and time?
 Don't worry we will be sharing the video on our social media shortly after.